 2. Enhancing Focus

 Regardless of team size, there's always more work than time.
-A UX strategy provides a clear focus, helping teams prioritize efforts and resources effectively.
+A UX strategy provides a clear focus, helping the product team prioritize efforts and resources effectively.
 It’s a great tool to help steer multiple teams in the same direction.

 3. Ensuring Alignment

-In organizations with multiple layers of decision-making, a UX strategy ensures that all team members are aligned with the overarching vision, reducing miscommunication and inefficiencies.
+In organizations with multiple layers of decision-making, a UX strategy ensures that all team members are aligned with the overarching vision, reducing miscommunication and facilitating design decisions.

 Okay, UX strategy is definitely useful.
 But is it useful to you?
 Let’s find out.

 UX strategy is definitely not common.
-It’s a staple to have a business or marketing strategy, but UX rarely makes it into the club.
+It’s a staple to have a business or marketing or product strategy, but UX rarely makes it into the club.
+Additionally, having a UX strategist in a team is very rare.
 Now here’s why.

-In our experience, a UX strategy becomes relevant when the design team grows so large, that it starts needing a unifying vision.
-In other words, a team of two designers working on an MVP may not need to go as far as UX strategy.
+In our experience, a UX strategy delivers tangible business value when the design team grows so large, that it starts needing a unifying vision.
+In other words, a team of two UX professionals working on an MVP may not need to go as far as UX strategy.
 For smaller teams, there are more time-efficient tools to achieve that.
-On the other hand, if an MLP (Minimum lovable product) is what you're going for, UX would require more consideration.
+It's worth noting, however, that if an MLP (Minimum lovable product) is what you're going for, UX would require more consideration.

 Other than the team size, here are a few other considerations that would facilitate creating a useful and practical UX strategy:

-- Cross-Functional Collaboration: Large teams with multiple strategy layers benefit most from a UX strategy.
+- Cross-Functional Collaboration: Large digital product teams with multiple strategy layers and a fleshed out design process benefit most from a UX strategy.

 - Commitment to Continuous Improvement: Strategies are long-term; ensure your organization is committed to ongoing refinement.